shadowhijackers/angular2-best-practice/README.md

        methods available in javascript itself on nowdays.
     7. Should Know the use of navigator.onLine. its not for online and offline check its for network connected or not.
-    6. use angular flexlayout to reduce the amount of scss code.
+    6. Use angular flexlayout to reduce the amount of scss code.
-    8. use webpack proxy if you are going to use the build file in same backend server instead seperate server of frontend. it will avoid add CORS setup in dev server.
+    8. Use webpack proxy if you are going to use the build file in same backend server instead seperate server of frontend. it will avoid add CORS setup in dev server.
-    9. use MICRO FRONTEND architecture for large project to avoid maintainabilty and deployment problems.
+    9. Use MICRO FRONTEND architecture for large project to avoid maintainabilty and deployment problems.
+    10. Avoid directly manipulating the DOM elements instead of use angular framwork things.

+> Using The best Editor is very important for medium and large level project.
+I am always use the Jetbrains IDE like `webstorm`, `goland` like that.
+These IDEs are awesome tools to reduce work load.